Brazil slams rich countries over "currency war"

 Mantega, however, ruled out taxing foreign direct investment, saying that foreign investors remain welcome.

-Central bank President Alexandre Tombini sounded the alarm bells this week by saying that foreign investors are returning in droves to emerging-market assets to seek higher returns as the global economic outlook improves.
+Central bank chief Alexandre Tombini sounded the alarm bells this week by saying that foreign investors are returning in droves to emerging-market assets to seek higher returns as the global economic outlook improves.

 He reiterated that the bank was ready to intervene in the foreign exchange and derivatives markets whenever necessary.